Four-wheel drive with care

 4WD with care

-From cool, shady forest trails to dusty outback adventures, enjoy 4WDing in Queensland’s national parks.
-Taking care of yourself and your environment will ensure your exploration into some of Queensland’s most remote and beautiful natural places is safe and enjoyable.
+Taking care of yourself and your environment will ensure your exploration by 4WD into some of Queensland’s most remote and beautiful natural places is safe and enjoyable.

 - Always let someone know where you are going and when you expect to return.

-- Help protect our parks by ensuring you don’t carry pests in footwear, clothing, boats, vehicles and gear.
+- Help protect our parks by ensuring you don’t carry plant seeds, soil or pests in footwear, clothing, boats, vehicles and gear.

 - Avoid using trees for winching.
 If you have no choice, use tree protectors.

-- Watch out for people and animals on the beach; be aware that the sound of the surf and wind may block out the sound of your vehicle.
+- Watch out for people and animals—they may not be able to hear your vehicle over the sound of the surf and wind.

 - Stay away from nesting seabirds.
 If disturbed, adult birds can abandon their nests leaving eggs and chicks vulnerable to heat, cold and predation.